aritro1011/FlaskPdfExtract/README.md

 - Organized project structure with clear separation of concerns.
 - Easy to set up and run on any system with Python installed.
 - working demo link:https://www.loom.com/share/5c6424b52bf24d69a16922fdf64a5119?sid=4090c27a-2ee8-4a94-b3f6-aabac1611a42

 ---
+## Solution Overview

+The solution works as follows:

+### `main.py`
+This Python script contains functions to:
+- Extract raw data from a source (e.g., file, API).
+- Process and extract relevant information from the raw data.

+### `flask_app.py`
+This file is a basic Flask web application that:
+- Uses the functions from `main.py` to perform data extraction and processing.
+- Exposes an endpoint to interact with the frontend.

+### Frontend (HTML/CSS)
+A simple HTML/CSS interface is integrated into the Flask app, allowing users to interact with the backend.
+The frontend displays the extracted data or results processed by `main.py` through the Flask server.

 ## Project Structure
 ```plaintext
 .